-If your lawyer negotiated the settlement of a litigious matter on your behalf, before settlement is finalised your lawyer must give you a reasonable estimate of the amount of legal costs payable by you if the matter is settled (including any legal costs of another party), and a reasonable estimate of any contributions towards those costs likely to be received from another party.
+Before settlement of a litigious matter is finalised, your lawyer must give you a reasonable estimate of the total amount of legal costs payable by you.
+This should include any legal costs of another party, and/or any contributions towards those costs likely to be received from another party.

 In addition to providing you with a written costs disclosure, your lawyer must take all reasonable steps to satisfy themselves that you have understood and consented to the proposed course of conduct for your matter and the proposed costs.

 Lawyers must not charge more than fair and reasonable legal costs.
-The law sets out the factors that can be considered in determining whether costs are fair and reasonable.
+The law sets out the factors that must be considered when determining whether costs are fair and reasonable.
 Broadly, costs must be proportionately and reasonably incurred, as well as proportionate and reasonable in amount.

-The professional costs charged by a solicitor can be worked out in a number of ways, including item-by-item remuneration, fixed fees, time costing, or conditional fees.
+The professional costs charged by a solicitor can be calculated in a number of ways, including item-by-item, fixed fees, time costing, or conditional fees.

 In the fixed fee method of charging, the fee charged is based on the entire matter in which work is performed (as opposed to each item of work carried out).
 For example, a fixed fee is charged for lodging divorce applications in the Federal Circuit Court.
 Fixed fees are becoming more common in cases involving litigation.
 Depending on the legal matter, fees may be fixed by the court, or by government.
 Fees can also be fixed by agreement between the parties, with set amounts for each stage of the matter – this is sometimes called “value-based costing”.
 This method is becoming more popular with both lawyers and consumers.

 In the time costing payment scheme, a solicitor is paid according to how much time they have spent working on your particular matter.
 The amount charged per hour varies according to the seniority and experience of the solicitor (e.g. a junior solicitor’s hourly rate is cheaper than that of a partner).
 Such costs are usually charged in units of six minutes.
 This means that even if a piece of work (e.g. a telephone call) only takes three minutes, the solicitor can charge one six minute unit.

 In the conditional fees payment scheme (known as “conditional costs agreements”), you and your lawyer can agree on the conditions under which you will pay your lawyer’s costs (e.g. you will pay them only if the action is successful).
 A conditional costs agreement must be in writing and must be signed by you.
 Conditional payment schemes vary between lawyers.
-For example, if you lose, you may pay nothing or you may have to refund disbursements only.
-However, if your case is unsuccessful you may have to pay the legal costs of the other party.
+For example, if you lose, you may pay nothing or you may have to pay disbursements only.
+However, you may have to pay the legal costs of the other party.
 Your lawyer must ensure you understand these variables.

 Alternatively, if the case succeeds, the conditional costs agreement may allow the lawyer to charge you up to 25 per cent more than their normal fee.
 Be aware, this does not allow the lawyer to take any percentage of the money recovered in the case, only an extra percentage of the fees.
-The lawyer cannot be paid an agreed percentage of the total amount awarded to a successful client; such fee arrangements (known as “contingency fees”) are not lawful in Victoria.
+The lawyer cannot be paid an agreed percentage of the total amount awarded to you.
+Such fee arrangements (known as “contingency fees”) are not lawful in Victoria.